 - Clearly label the opposing ends of each cable. - Using your building's floor plans, draw a map of the location of all networkconnected equipment.
-For each piece of equipment, identify the devices to which it is connected. - Note the length of each cable and the maximum cable length supported by the switch ports. - For ease of understanding, use a location-based key when assigning prefixes to your cable labeling. - Use sequential numbers for cables that originate from the same equipment. - Differentiate between racks by naming accordingly. - Label each separate piece of equipment. - Display a copy of your equipment map, including keys to all abbreviations at each equipment rack.
+For each piece of equipment, identify the devices to which it is connected. - Note the length of each cable and the maximum cable length supported by the switch ports. - For ease of understanding, use a location-based key when assigning prefixes to your cable labeling. - Use sequential numbers for cables that originate from the same equipment. - Differentiate between racks by naming accordingly.

-CHAPTER 4 | Making Network Connections Cable Labeling and Connection Records
+CHAPTER 3 | Making Network Connections Cable Labeling and Connection Records